-There are many ingredients that can be used for bath bombs, and frankly it seems everyone has slightly different "essential" ingredients to add to the mix.
+There are many ingredients that can be used for bath bombs.
+Frankly, it seems everyone has slightly different “essential” ingredients to add to the mix.
 If you plan on making your very own bath bombs, you probably want to know what to put in this DIY project.
+An essential ingredient for us is known as polysorbate 80.

 You have likely thought about what scents and colors you will place in your bath bomb, right?